nasa/astrobee/INSTALL.md

 There is also experimental support for using the Visual Studio Code Dev Containers plugin to access an integrated development environment running inside the Docker container!

-For much more discussion, see: \subpage install-docker.
+For much more discussion, see: \subpage install-docker

 ## Option 2: Install in your native OS / Virtual Machine